Top things to do in Tasmania

 There's tons to do in Tassie, start planning your getaway now!

 You might have heard about the great hiking, but there's more to this magic isle than scenery.
-Art, food, beaches, history, craft beer and adventure activities make Tasmania an any-season destination.
+Art, food, beaches, history, craft beer, cool-climate wines, distilleries and adventure activities make Tasmania an any-season, any-reason destination.

 Getting around Tasmania

 Once you've landed, the easiest way to get around Tasmanian attractions is in a rental car.
-Driving in Tasmania is a lot like driving in New Zealand, so you'll feel right at home on the roads.
+Like New Zealand, Tasmania has a good road network and scenic views around every corner, so it's an ideal destination for a driving holiday.

 Top attractions in Tasmania

 If you want to explore the whole island, Tasmania delivers a well-rounded holiday.
 Hobart's big on art, history and culture.
 National park hikes and beach walks can be found in every region.
 Plus there are plenty of biking, fishing and golfing opportunities.
-Wherever you go, it's easy to find excellent places to eat and drink, because Tassie grows superb ingredients.
+Wherever you go, it's easy to find excellent places to eat and drink, because the local ingredients are exceptional.

 Tasmania natural attractions and national parks

 Many Kiwis are drawn to Tasmania for its natural attractions.
-The island has 19 national parks and 438 conservation areas, as well as numerous reserves.
+The island has 19 national parks and an extensive World Heritage wilderness area.
+All up, more than 40% of the island's land area is protected.
 While some people liken Tasmania to the top of NZ's South Island, the forests and wildlife are distinctly Australian.
 Well-maintained hiking tracks beckon you to pull on your boots and walk on the wild side.
 You can also catch a train or river cruise to soak up the scenery.

 • West Coast Railway

-The steam train adventures that run between Strahan and Queenstown are a compelling reason to visit the west coast.
-The West Coast Wilderness Railway offers a choice of experiences, including one that includes river rafting.
+Heritage steam train adventures are a compelling reason to visit the west coast.
+The West Coast Wilderness Railway offers a choice of experiences that take you deep into the rainforest, beginning in either Strahan or Queenstown.

 • Gordon River walks and cruises